GameFoundry/bsf/Documentation/Manuals/Native/renderTargets.md

 Render targets represent destination surfaces onto which objects are rendered.
 They can be textures or windows.

 In Banshee render targets are represented with:
- - Windows - @ref bs::RenderWindow "RenderWindow" and @ref bs::RenderWindowCore "RenderWindowCore"
+ - Windows - @ref bs::RenderWindow "RenderWindow" and @ref bs::ct::RenderWindow "ct::RenderWindow"
- - Textures - @ref bs::RenderTexture "RenderTexture" and @ref bs::RenderTextureCore "RenderTextureCore"
+ - Textures - @ref bs::RenderTexture "RenderTexture" and @ref bs::ct::RenderTexture "ct::RenderTexture"

 Each type comes in two variants, both of which provide almost equivalent functionality, but the former is for use on the simulation thread, and the latter is for use on the core thread.
 If you are confused by the dual nature of the objects, read the [core thread](@ref coreThread) manual.